Prerogative definition

 Prerogative means a participatory right granted, by virtue of Medical Staff category or otherwise, to a Medical Staff member and exercisable subject to the conditions imposed in the Medical Staff Bylaws, Policies and Rules, and other Hospital policies.

-Prerogative means the right to participate, by virtue of Medical Staff membership category or privileges granted to a staff member, and subject to the ultimate authority of the Board and the conditions and limitations imposed in these Bylaws and in other Hospital and Medical Staff policies.
+Prerogative means a participatory right granted, by virtue of LLP/AHP Appointment or otherwise, to a LLP or AHP and exercisable subject to the conditions imposed in this Manual and in other Hospital Authority and Medical Staff Policies.